 The house was not listed in the 1916-1922 Blue Books.

-In the summer of 1922, 314 Beacon was purchased from George Kissock by Leo Shlick and his wife, Charlotte (Lénard) Shlick.
-The sale was reported by the Boston Globe on August 25, 1922.
+On August 21, 1922, 314 Beacon was purchased from George Kissock by Leo Shlick and his wife, Charlotte (Lénard) Shlick.
 They previously had lived at 657 Boylston.
-L. and C. Shlick are shown as the owners on the 1928 Bromley map.
-Leo Shlick was an architect and paper mill engineer.
+He was an architect and paper mill engineer.

 In September of 1922, Leo Shlick applied for (and subsequently received) permission to remodel the interior, probably in preparation for making it their home.
 In November of 1929, Charlotte Shlick applied for (and subsequently received) permission to add a one-car garage at the rear.

 The Shlicks operated 314 Beacon as a lodging house.